flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 when capabilities or policies change.

-Name the methods in your capabilities and policies classes based not on device type but what they are trying to branch.
+Name the methods in your capabilities and policies classes based on what they are trying to branch, rather than on device type.